ainesh1998/virtualCubeSimulator/README.md

 # 3x3x3 Cube Simulator

-A virtual simulator of a 3x3x3 Rubik's Cube, which can be scrambled and solved, with the solve being timed and inspection being tracked.
+A desktop application of a virtual 3x3x3 Rubik's Cube simulator, which can be scrambled and solved, with the solve being timed and inspection being tracked.
 Initially a one-day project, I decided to spend more time and add extra functionality to it.
 This simulator is written in Java with JavaFX.

 <img src="images/afterSolve.png" width=500>